Cortina d'Ampezzo: Transport

 Cortina Airport was built for the 1956 Winter Olympics, but is currently closed.
 The town has its own bus service, connecting the centre to surrounding villages and cable car lifts.
 The nearest airports are those serving Venice: the distance to Treviso is 138 km while that to Venice Marco Polo Airport is 148 km.
 Both can be reached in about two and a quarter hours by road.
-The railway station for Cortina is Calalzo di Cadore, 37 km to the south east, with rail connections to Venice and a bus service to Cortina.
+The railway station for Cortina d'Ampezzo is Calalzo di Cadore, 37 km to the south east, with rail connections to Venice and a bus service to Cortina d'Ampezzo.
 The total journey time to Venice is about three and a half hours.
 There are also direct bus links from Venice Mestre and Padova railway stations, coordinated with the arrivals and departures of Eurostar trains.